Caswell County, North Carolina: Early history, settlement, and growth

-Enslaved labor was typically concentrated on farms, with large plantations less common.
+Enslaved labor in the area was typically concentrated on farms, with large plantations less common.
 Over half of enslavers enslaved fewer than five individuals, and only a small minority lived on farms with over 50 others.
 This smaller-scale system meant Black inhabitants performed diverse tasks and often interacted with those on neighboring farms, fostering social connections and marriages across properties.